-Museums, cultural and neighborhood institutions and landmarks in Hoboken, Jersey City and New York are an integral part of classroom learning, and another way that Stevens makes every learning moment count.
-Day trips and excursions, whether it is the Kindergarten visit to the local post office or 6th grade visit to the Cloisters, are always relevant and informative.
+Class trips provide our students the opportunity to make global connections through experiential learning outside of the classroom, all while making long-lasting memories with their friends.
+Museums, cultural and neighborhood institutions and landmarks in Hoboken, Jersey City and New York are an integral part of our curricula, and another way that Stevens makes every learning moment count.
+Day trips and excursions, whether it is the 1st grade visit to the local stores and businesses to conduct observations and interviews, the 3rd/4th grade trips to the Museum of Chinese in America or Ellis Island, or the 7th grade trip to a local mosque, are always relevant and informative.
 Curators, art educators and guides often comment on the level of preparedness and engagement of Stevens classes, as well as the thoughtful questions students pose during out-of-the-classroom experiences.

 The roster of overnight trips that extend classroom learning includes: